Mobile Paywall

 Arrange information for easy consumption

-Layout Organization
+Reorganized Layout

 Refinements were driven primarily by two variables: plan type, and plan duration.
 Paginating by duration enables users to compare all subscription types side-by-side.

-Diagram showing and explaining paywall design iterations
+Diagram explaining paywall design iterations

 Collapsible Cards